-A wooden pagan idol dating back to 100 years before St. Patrick has been discovered by a team of archaeologists in County Roscommon.
+A wooden pagan idol dating back to 100 years before St. Patrick was discovered by a team of archaeologists in County Roscommon, back in 2021

 Believed to be more than 1,600 years old, the artifact was discovered in a bog in the townland of Gortnacrannagh, which is just 6km from the prehistoric royal site of Rathcroghan.

 A team from the Archaeological Management Solutions (AMS) discovered the idol while working in advance of the N5 Ballaghaderreen to Scramoge Road Project and said that only a dozen similar idols exist in Ireland.

 At two and a half meters long, the Gortnacrannagh idol is also the largest wooden Iron Age idol found in Ireland to date.

 The idol, which was made during the Iron Age from a split oak trunk, features a small human-shaped head at one end and a series of notches carved along its body.